-If the rumors aren’t wrong, then in 2016, online retailers will separate content and content marketing.
-Since we are almost halfway through 2016, the effects can be seen globally about the true importance of content marketing.
+If the rumours aren’t wrong, then, online retailers will separate content and content marketing, the effects can be seen globally about the real importance of content marketing.
 Unlike SEO and advertising, content creation and content marketing need different skill sets.
 Since the digital world is dynamic, online marketing goals often demand change as compared to other marketing mediums.

 However, not all do it.
-Sometimes, its reverse because creating content needs diverse writing skills, and ability to write a story which can whimsical in the ears of many.
-Aligned with video and photography team, the content team create content that influences readers and help the company to create a strong users base, especially on eCommerce and Mobile eCommerce platforms.
+Sometimes, its reverse because creating content needs diverse writing skills and the ability to write a story that can whimsical in the ears of many.
+The content team, aligned with the video and photography team, creates content that influences readers and helps the company develop a strong user base, especially on eCommerce and Mobile eCommerce platforms.

-eCommerce portals feel shortage of unique product description, and this problem will only grow in the future.
-With the amount of content asking for amazing product description in compare to the availability of quality writers in the world, marketers will seek other forms to do it.
+eCommerce portals feel a shortage of unique product descriptions, and this problem will only grow in the future.
+With the amount of content asking for fantastic product descriptions compared to the availability of quality writers in the world, marketers will seek other forms to do it.
 The answer lies in machine-generated content.

 Companies like Automated Insights are bringing things to the table (unique product descriptions) by using product source data and an algorithm to create machine-written unique descriptions.
 Through this, modern retailers will surely find some refuge in getting unique content for the product, because the problem was overwhelmingly huge in the market.

 Who doesn’t love seeing videos?
-Since smartphones have become a massive hit, users are looking exciting video content to consume as they can surf the web from anywhere, anytime.
-In the coming years, video content will account two-third of internet traffic, which is a clear signal for marketers to create additive content that can really influence users without forcing them to buy your products.
+Since smartphones have become a massive hit, users are looking for exciting video content to consumers as they can surf the web from anywhere, anytime.
+In the coming years, video content will account for two-thirds of internet traffic, which is a clear signal for marketers to create additive content that can really influence users without forcing them to buy your products.

-Their tagline “Will It Blend” (of their YouTube Channel) relates with their addictive videos, which blends different things in each new episode.
+Their tagline “Will It Blend” (of their YouTube Channel) relates to their addictive videos, which blends different things in each new episode.

 Blendtec ‘About Us’ Page

-According to Cisco market report, video content will account nearly 70% of online traffic.
-The way Blendtec has used YouTube platform and created a strong base to sell their products by influencing the views through exotic video content is in itself a case study to go through.
+According to the Cisco market report, video content will account for nearly 70% of online traffic.
+The way Blendtec has used the YouTube platform and created a strong base to sell their products by influencing the views through exotic video content is in itself a case study to go through.

-iFixit is a great example in this category.
-Offering more than 21,250 crowd-sourced repair manuals on the portal, iFixit creates various type of content and guides on various things such as replace of iPhone parts etc. the company also sells those parts while influencing users to self-do it.
+iFixit is an excellent example of this category.
+Offering more than 21,250 crowd-sourced repair manuals on the portal, iFixit creates various types of content and guides on various things such as replace of iPhone parts etc. the company also sells those parts while influencing users to self-do it.

-Since the content marketing is gaining buzz, as traditional media is losing its power to gain impressions or to cope up with the young generation; businesses are creating original and creative content for engagement and conversions.
+Since content marketing is gaining buzz, as traditional media is losing its power to gain impressions or to cope up with the young generation, businesses are creating original and creative content for engagement and conversions.

-Since billions of content pieces are created and shared each day, not only companies, but even top-ranked marketers have shown their dissatisfaction regarding content saturation.
+Since billions of content, pieces are created and shared each day, companies and even top-ranked marketers have shown dissatisfaction with content saturation.
 In economic terms, the supply is exceeding demand, and a lot of companies are generating the type of content.
 How can it drive leads if they keep on doing that?